franziskawich/guess-my-number-game/README.md

 At first I wanted to add `autofocus` to the `<input>` element, but I reconsidered after reading that this could confuse visually-impaired people and people with cognitive impairments.

 I have learned that it is always good to use a label for an input.

+It was a bit difficult to arrange the elements at the same height in this two-column layout.
+I achieved my goal, but there is probably a more elegant solution.

 ### Useful resources